Dot grid

 How it differs: Copilot's advantage is integration depth and procurement simplicity, not raw model capability.
 For teams that need to route different tasks to different models, Copilot's model abstraction works against that optimization.
 It is a strong default for Microsoft-native workflows.

-Limitations to watch: Less per-query model choice than direct API access to ChatGPT, Claude, or Gemini.
+Limitations to watch: Model choice has improved with the Claude integration, but it is governed by tenant admin settings rather than per-user API-style control, and availability varies by region.
 Copilot capabilities vary by tier (Copilot Pro vs. M365 Copilot vs. Copilot Studio); verify which tier covers your specific FP&A workflows.
 Less well-suited to Google Workspace or mixed-stack environments.

 Pricing: Bundled in Microsoft 365 Copilot licensing.
 Verify current plans and feature availability at Microsoft's Copilot for Microsoft 365 page.